corykelley/theme-guardian/README.md

 - **Nested loops:** Flatten into a single loop where possible, or limit the inner collection with `limit:`.
 - **Filters inside loops:** Move filter chains to `{% assign %}` tags *before* the loop so they compute once instead of per iteration.
-- **`all_products`:** Replace with a specific collection handle or use predictive search. `all_products` forces Shopify to load every product on every request regardless of how many you display.
+- **`all_products`:** Replace with a specific collection handle or use predictive search. `all_products` is deprecated — it bypasses collection-based caching, each access is an uncached lookup, and it's capped at 20 handles per page.

 ### Snippet Dependencies